About the Variometer

 The display of the information on the XCVario can be configured, in addition to the previous “Airliner” style, the “Retro” style, can also be selected with the latest software.
 The new style implements a conventional and easily readable pointer display implemented on request, which most pilots know and are used to from the mechanical round instruments.
 Here, too, the display area can be configured, as well as the units for vario, altitude and speed according to international standards such as knots, feet, flight level and more.

-No further special OpenVario hardware is necessary, XC-Soar runs on any XCSoarAndroid device.
+No further special OpenVario hardware is necessary, XCSoar, LK8000, TopHat and more runs on any XCSoarAndroid device.
 Most Android devices already have an internal GPS.
-Alternatively, the GPS data for XCSoar can also be obtained via FLARM.
+Alternatively, the GPS data for XCSoar can also be obtained via FLARM or our GPS antenna that can be connected to the device in case there no GPS source on board.
 This setup allows a full ‘OpenVario’ with a moving map, a full route and an accurate final approach computer.
 Wind calculation as well as speed-to-fly and many other features and functions would not be possible without this data.
 Changing the MacCready value, ballast, or QNH on the XCVario will update the value on XCSoar and vice versa.
+The new developed XCTouch Series were made for a perfect combination with the XCVario, allows panel mount or Ram mount inside the cockpit, and works perfect even in hot or cold environment with 12V on board power supply with low power demands and bright 1000 nits sunlight readable displays.

 In connection with FLARM, XC-Soar offers valuable information on traffic such as distance, altitude difference and climb rates of the other aircraft with FLARM installed.
 Of course, touchscreen devices can be used for easy operation of XCSoar.
 Elaborate and complicated stick remote controls are no longer necessary.